Harrison Barnes' Legal Career Advice Podcast - Episode 23

 There are litigators everywhere.
 Litigators are essentially coming out of the walls.
-There are so many litigators that law firms, recruiters, and others are literally overwhelmed with them every time there is an opening.
-More than the law school the attorney goes to, the practice area matters.
-Here is some information about various practice areas that are strong enough that law firms do not care that much about where you went to law school:
+There are so many litigators that firms, recruiters, and others are literally overwhelmed with them every time there is an opening.
+More than the school the attorney goes to, the practice area matters.
+Here is some information about various practice areas that are strong enough that firms do not care that much about where you went to law school:

-- Anything Related to Patent Law.
-Most attorneys go to law school and major in English, political science, anthropology, and other majors that have very little use and certainly do not tax the mind that much.
+- Anything Related to Patent Law: Most attorneys go to school and major in English, political science, anthropology, and other majors that have very little use and certainly do not tax the mind that much.
 Very few major in difficult sciences such as physics, computer science, electrical engineering, chemistry, and so forth.
-Patent attorneys, therefore, are quite rare, and law firms will almost always look at them, regardless of where they went to law school.
+Patent attorneys, therefore, are quite rare, and firms will almost always look at them, regardless of where they went to law school.

-- ERISA/Executive Compensation.
-Attorneys in these practice areas are also quite rare.
+- ERISA/Executive Compensation: Attorneys in these practice areas are also quite rare.
 There are just not a lot of them.
-Even senior attorneys without business can get jobs in this practice area.
+Even senior attorneys without a business can get jobs in this practice area.
 If an attorney has solid experience in this, firms are really not all that concerned about where the person went to school.

-- Corporate.
-When the market is very active, corporate attorneys can get tons of jobs, as there is a huge demand for them.
+- Corporate: When the market is very active, corporate attorneys can get tons of jobs, as there is a huge demand for them.
 However, the market can also dry up and close very quickly.
-In this case, corporate is not a very hot practice area and is a huge detriment.
+In this case, the corporate is not a very hot practice area and is a huge detriment.
 School matters very little in this practice area.